-- Free one-on-one tutoring in reading, writing, study skills, and computer software is available through the TLC Reading/Writing Tutors and Computer Guide Tutors.
+- Free one-on-one tutoring in reading, writing, study skills, and technology software is available through the TLC Reading/Writing Tutors and Technology Tutors.
 (Walk-in or by appointment.)

-- Tutors must maintain a 3.25 or better cumulative GPA.
-(Most tutors have a 3.5 or better GPA.)
+- Tutors must maintain a 3.5 or better cumulative GPA.

 - Tutors must be patient with various learning styles and the needs of different students.
 Tutors are not expected to be a substitute instructor, nor do they need to have all the answers.
 Tutors should be resourceful and able to help students work through material in order to assist students with developing a deeper understanding.
 Tutors also offer strategies for remembering and processing course content.

-- Tutors must attend training sessions on such topics as: tutoring strategies and practices; group facilitation skills; study and test-taking skills; time-management; university resources; and inclusive excellence principles.
+- All new tutors must take Education 370: Workshop in Academic Success Strategies within their first two semesters of employment.
+Topics include: tutoring strategies and practices; group facilitation skills; study and test-taking skills; time-management; university resources; and inclusive excellence principles.

 - Faculty members are encouraged to make recommendations of students whom they feel would make good tutors.
 The Program Coordinator will verify tutor eligibility (see "Tutors" section above).